The Downsides of Long-term Travel: 9 realities to prepare yourself for

 Work out how much you have vs. how many days you plan to be away, and always always always have enough money for an emergency flight home in a separate bank account that you can’t accidentally access in the throes of a particularly rowdy beer pong night.
 If you’re interested, you can see how much we budgeted/spent in each South American country we visited.

 If you meet someone who travelled for a significant amount of time who claims their weight didn’t change at all, they’re lyinnnnn’.
-You’re likely going to find that your weight swings – firstly, you’ll be trying all the different foods, you’ll be stocking up on heavy snacks for long bus journeys, and you’ll be drinking waaaay too much in a bid to get over the broken record questions.
+You’re very likely going to find that your weight swings – firstly, you’ll be trying all the different foods, you’ll be stocking up on heavy snacks for long bus journeys, and you’ll be drinking waaaay too much in a bid to get through the aforementioned broken record questions.
 Then, at some point you’ll inevitably get sick, and your appetite will die along with your love of street food.
 You’ll adapt to new altitudes, discover a love of hiking and start shedding pounds without even realising it.
 Expect this cycle to yo-yo as you reach regions with different vibes!
-I thought I was doing well until 2 coxinhas a day in Brazil killed off my waistline.
+I thought I was doing well until 2 coxinhas a day in Brazil killed off my waistline and added an extra STONE to my bod.
 So worth it, though.

 7. Falling behind on health checks